AnswerDotAI/gpu.cpp/README.md

 make
 ```

-The first time you build and run the project this way, it will download a prebuilt shared library for the Dawn native WebGPU implementation automatically (using the setup.py script).
+The first time you build and run the project this way, it will download a prebuilt shared library for the Dawn native WebGPU implementation automatically (using the download_dawn.sh script).
 This places the Dawn shared library in the third_party/lib directory.
 Afterwards you should see `libdawn.dylib` on MacOS or `libdawn.so` on Linux.
 This download only occurs once.

 The build process itself should take a few seconds.
 If the build and executions is successful, you should see the output of the GELU computation: